compcommlab/oembeddings/README.md

 ## 01_dataquality

 - Load raw data (news articles) from feather files into SQL database.
 Use the `--debug` flag to only load a small sample of the full dataset (1000 articles per feather file).
+Use the `--wikipedia` flag to only load the wikipedia sample (skipped by default)
 - Plot descriptive statistics of raw data

 ## 02_preprocessing